cometbft/cometbft-db/README.md

   single application database.

-- **RemoteDB [experimental]:** A database that connects to distributed Tendermint db instances via [gRPC](https://grpc.io/).
-This can help with detaching difficult deployments such as LevelDB, and can also ease dependency management for Tendermint developers.
+- **RemoteDB [experimental]:** A database that connects to distributed CometBFT db instances via [gRPC](https://grpc.io/).
+This can help with detaching difficult deployments such as LevelDB, and can also ease dependency management for CometBFT developers.

 ## Tests